scikit-hep/pyhf/docs/citations.rst

 Use and Citations
 =================

-Updating list of citations and use cases of `pyhf`:
+Updating list of citations and use cases of :code:`pyhf`:

 .. bibliography:: bib/use_citations.bib
    :list: bullet